barbagroup/legate-evaluation/one-month-evaluation.md

 Though the absolute throughput values do not match, we consider the reproduction to be successful.
 Many factors may contribute to the difference in the absolute throughput.
 For example, NVIDIA did not detail how they calculated the throughput.
 Did they include the boundary points?
 How many temporal iterations did they use?
 The difference in how we instrumented the code also affects the absolute values.

+UPDATE:
+From Lorena Barba's correspondence with Michael Garland, we know that the problem size used in NVIDIA's demo is 162 million points per GPU.
+The benchmark runs that for 100 iterations.
+The throughput reported is simply (162M*100 / time).

 ## 2. User experience
 ---------------------